KogasaPls/notification-panel/README.md

 * The expiration time can be shown or hidden.

 * The duration each notification lasts can be set in units of seconds or ticks.
 Setting the duration to 0 will make notifications last forever (or until they are replaced by newer notifications).
 In this case, the "show time" setting will show the age of the notification.

 * The font can be adjusted between "small," "regular," and "bold."

 * Shift-right clicking a notification will show a "Clear" option which will clear all notifications.

-* The following attributes can be set for all notifications matching a provided regex pattern:
+### Conditional Formatting for Notifications

+You can enter a list of regex patterns, one per line, and a list of **format strings**, one per line.
+Notifications matching a regex pattern will be formatted using the options in the format string, overriding the defaults, if specified.

+A **format string** is a comma-separated list of one or more of the following options:

 * Background color ("#ff0000")
-  * Opacity ("opacity x" where x is an integer from 0 to 100)
+* Opacity ("opacity=x" where x is an integer from 0 to 100)
 * Visibility ("hide" or "show")

-    Each notification can match multiple regex lines, which can set different attributes.
-    If multiple regex matches try to change the same attribute, the first match will take priority.
+For example, `#bf616a`, `#bf616a, opacity=25`, and `hide` are all valid format strings.

+If a notification matches multiple regex patterns, each attribute will be taken from the first matching format string specifying this attribute.
+This can be used to simplify complex patterns: for example, if a notification looks like "You received (quantity) (item)", you could match on "quantity" to set the opacity, and "item" to set the color.

 ## Video Demo

 https://user-images.githubusercontent.com/87504405/180604701-3876d03f-e058-418c-a545-199b737b8293.mp4